AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Note**
 >
-> Only the `div` with `id=match` will be selected because the next element does not contain any text, and `banner` is a part of code, not a text.
+> Only the `div` with `id=match` is selected because the next element does not contain any text, and `banner` is a part of code, not a text.

 <!-- FIXME: mention old syntax compatibility -->